PX4/PX4-user_guide/en/flight_modes/mission.md

 >  * This mode is automatic (RC control is disabled [by default](../advanced_config/parameter_reference.md#COM_RC_OVERRIDE) except to change modes).
 >  * The vehicle must be armed before this mode can be engaged.

-## Additional Detail
+## Description

-Missions are usually created in [QGroundControl](https://docs.qgroundcontrol.com/en/PlanView/PlanView.html) and uploaded prior to launch (they may also be created in another GCS or by a developer API, and/or uploaded in flight).
+Missions are usually created in a ground control station (e.g. [QGroundControl](https://docs.qgroundcontrol.com/en/PlanView/PlanView.html)) and uploaded prior to launch.
+They may also be created by a developer API, and/or uploaded in flight.

 If MISSION mode is activated when no mission is stored, the vehicle will enter [HOLD mode](../flight_modes/hold.md).